-2. Cumulative Impacts
+2.3 Cumulative Impacts

-Consideration of cumulative and in combination effects need to be undertaken, adopting a zonal approach for large developments, which will require a detailed consideration of the ‘worst case scenario.
-Nation Policy tatement EN1 outlines the overnment approach to cumulative impacts.
+Consideration of cumulative and in combination effects need to be undertaken, adopting a zonal approach for large developments, which will require a detailed consideration of the ‘worst case’ scenario.
+The National Policy Statement for Renewable Energy Infrastructure (EN1) outlines the Government approach to cumulative impacts.

-2. Relationship with the Environmental Statement
+2.4 Relationship with the Environmental Statement

-The Marine Navigational Safety and Emergency Response Risk Assessment (produced by applying this Methodology) forms part of the Environmental Impact Assessment as follows:

-A required part of the Environmental Statement is a Marine Navigational Impact AssessmentA Marine Navigational Safety and Emergency Response Risk Assessment, produced by applying this Methodology, is required as part of thea Marine Navigational Impact Assessment

-The marine navigational safety and emergency response risk aspects of the Marine Navigational Impact Assessment are largely based on the Maritime and Coastguard Agency’s Marine Guidance Note 371 (M+F).
+The Navigational Risk Assessment (NRA), produced by applying this Methodology, informs the Shipping and Navigation chapter of the Environmental Statement required for a development consent decision.
+The marine navigational safety and emergency response risk aspects of the Navigational Risk Assessment are largely based on the Maritime and Coastguard Agency’s Marine Guidance Note 543 (M+F), or subsequent updates.
+This MGN provides guidance on the technical navigation and Search and Rescue (SAR) issues needed to be considered for all stages of development, not just pre-consent to which this methodology applies.

 3. SCOPE AND DEPTH OF ASSESSMENT